FabriceSalvaire/wikijs-cli/README.md

 For some reason free software Wiki implementations are a bit complicated... </br>
 In the past, I used the [MoinMoin](http://moinmo.in) Wiki but MoinMoin2 was never released as stable. </br>
 Then I used [Redmine](https://www.redmine.org/projects/redmine/wiki/RedmineWikis) Wiki but it is not well suited for smartphone and this component is not the most maintained, moreover it require an extension for dangling pages. </br>
+I also tried [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki) but it is specialised for Wikipedia, written in PHP and customising the CSS is a nightmare.
 Then I discovered Wiki.js and its modern look-and-feel. </br>o But later I discovered that in fact it was not ready for production and had several issues. </br>
 Wiki.js was developed by only one person, that implemented successively three versions, but none was ever completed.
 Some users call it a vaporware.
 Maybe too much people expect free support for such a tool... </br>